HomeOnMars/pyCSL2HMapGen/README.md

 # pyCSL2HMapGen
-A python-based height map interpolation script for Cities: Skylines 2 Map Editor.
+A python-based height map interpolation script for Cities: Skylines 2 (CSL2) Map Editor.

+Purpose: Generating world height maps and playable area's height maps for CSL2.

+See the Example section of pyCSL2HMapGen.ipynb for a quick guide!

-Will add more description and a how-to guide *soon*.
+More detailed description and a how-to guide coming *soon*.

-*** Work in progress ***